 Mary Claire Rennick Director

-Prior to her own child’s diagnosis Mary-Claire says that she was very unaware of the number of children diagnosed annually with cancer and the harsh realities that this diagnosis brings.
-She also learnt that childhood cancer supports and services were desperately in need of increased funding and needed a strong representative voice to advocate for positive change.
+Prior to her own child’s diagnosis, Mary-Claire was unaware of the number of children diagnosed annually with cancer and the harsh realities that this diagnosis brings.
+She also learnt that childhood cancer supports and services were desperately in need of increased funding and a strong representative voice to advocate for positive change.

 Laura Cullinan Director

-Laura became involved with Childhood Cancer Foundation during the Light It Up Gold 2014 campaign.
-She feels passionate about the work of the charity.
-Laura believes Isobel was very fortunate to have had the benefit of early diagnosis and that it is vital that every child receives the same chances as her daughter had to fight this dreadful disease.
+Laura became involved with Childhood Cancer Foundation in 2014 and feels passionate about the work of the charity.
+She believes Isobel was very fortunate to have had the benefit of early diagnosis and that it is vital that every child receives the same chance to fight this dreadful disease.
 Increased public awareness of childhood cancer will ultimately lead to more funding and research, early diagnosis, improved survival rates and less side effects from harsh treatment protocols.

 Naomi Gould Director

 As a sister and daughter of cancer patients, Naomi is aware of the devastating impact of the disease on families.
-She is deeply committed to using her skills and experiences to assist the work of Childhood Cancer Foundation.
+She is deeply committed to using her skills and experience to assist the work of Childhood Cancer Foundation.

 Claire Lanigan Director